 "Yes, a troubadour," I replied as we reached the door of the alehouse.
-With a quick nod and a flash of teeth, she vanfollowed the scent of I heard.
-Even so, my mind Her chin common room.
+With a quick nod and a flash of teeth, she vancommon room.

-time to notice the were strangely familiar. uproar outside.
-When I chanced to look out, I noticed that colorful tents were being raised on the village green, and bunting was being hung along the eaves of the houses.
+uproar outside.
+When

+I chanced to look out, I noticed that colorful tents were being raised on the village green, and bunting was being hung along the eaves of the houses.
 At one end of the green, the ground was being raked and the fire pits surrounding the area cleaned and straightened out.